1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 20. Keep Pressing

-If your main shaft bearing comes out with the crankshaft, you will need to use your bearing splitter to remove the bearing from the shaft.
+If your main shaft bearing comes out with the crankshaft, you must use your bearing splitter to remove the bearing from the shaft.

 Clean & Inspect

 1. The mating surfaces must be spotless and smooth to ensure a tight seal.
-Start by removing all gasket material from the mating surfaces with part cleaner and a plastic scraper.
-With the big pieces gone, move onto the tough spots with a flat razor, taking extra care not to gouge the surface.
+Remove all gasket material from the mating surfaces with part cleaner and a plastic scraper.
+With the big pieces gone, move on to the tough spots with a flat razor, taking extra care not to gouge the surface.

-2. With all the gasket material gone, give the surface a once over with a fine grit sanding disk.
-If you don’t have a Dremel, 600 grit emery paper will work just fine.
-You want to have a smooth almost mirror finish when you are done.
+2. With all the gasket material gone, give the surface a once-over with a fine-grit sanding disk.
+If you don’t have a Dremel, 600-grit emery paper will work just fine.
+When you are done, you want to have a smooth, almost mirror-like finish.

-3. This case has quite a few rough spots leftover from casting.
-I have the equipment and the time, so I am going to smooth those out while I have to opportunity.
+3. This case has quite a few rough spots left over from casting.
+I have the equipment and the time, so I will smooth those out while I have the opportunity.

 21. Clean Case Halves22.
 Sand With Dremel of 600 grit Paper 22.1 Dremel Left Over CastingRelated: How to service the rear swingarm bearings on your 97-01 Honda CR250.